CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/docker/docker.md

 :::info Multi-Server Deployment Prerequisites

-As of CodeTogether 2022.1, you can optionally deploy multiple CodeTogether servers on-premises.
+As of CodeTogether Live 2022.1, you can optionally deploy multiple CodeTogether servers on-premises.
 Benefits of a multi-server deployment include service redundancy, scalability through distributed workloads, and lower latency with regional deployments—see [Multi-Server On-Premises Deployment](/on-premises/multi-server-on-premises-deployment.md) for additional details.

 A multi-server deployment comprises the following containers:

  - **Locator** – A single instance that manages load balancing or regional assignments to edge servers.
  - **Edge Servers** – One or more, based on your needs.
-These are the servers which manage CodeTogether sessions.
+These are the servers which manage CodeTogether Live sessions.
  - **Database** – Co-located with the Locator to persist metrics, audit logs, etc. Can be MySQL or PostgreSQL.

 The same CodeTogether image is used for locators and edge servers – the container will function as a locator or an edge server based on configuration parameters.